aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/slide-layout/_index.md

 ## **Remove Unused Layout Slide**

 Aspose.Slides provides the [removeUnusedLayoutSlides](https://reference.aspose.com/slides/php-java/com.aspose.slides/compress/#removeUnusedLayoutSlides-com.aspose.slides.Presentation-) method from the [Compress](https://reference.aspose.com/slides/php-java/com.aspose.slides/compress/) class to allow you to delete unwanted and unused layout slides.
-This Java code shows you how to remove a layout slide from a PowerPoint presentation:
+This PHP code shows you how to remove a layout slide from a PowerPoint presentation:

 ```php
   $pres = new Presentation("pres.pptx");